lmri-met/metpyrad/docs/source/tutorials/hidex300_1.rst

 Getting started
 ===============

-Let's say that you made a set of measurements of the radionuclide Lu-177 starting on November 2023 using a Hidex TDCR system.
+Let's say that you made a set of measurements of the radionuclide Lu-177 starting on November 2023 using a Hidex 300 SL automatic liquid scintillator counter.
 The set of measurements consists on four cicles of measurements, each one with 2 repetitions.
 Each repetition consists on measuring the background and the sample of Lu-177 consecutively in periods of 100 seconds.

-For each cicle of measurements, the Hidex TDCR system provides a CSV file with the readings.
+For each cicle of measurements, the Hidex 300 SL automatic liquid scintillator counter provides a CSV file with the readings.
 Here you can see an example of this CSV file.
 Note that it is not a complete file, it is just a part of it extracted for illustration purposes.
 See more details about these CSV file in the Topic guide.

 These measurements may be time consuming, and a lot of CSV files may be generated as a result.
 These CSV files may be very long, with the information about the readings scattered across multiple lines.
-So, to process all the CSV files provided by de Hidex TDCR system, the first thing you need to do is to read these files and extract the information you need from them.
+So, to process all the CSV files provided by de Hidex 300 SL automatic liquid scintillator counter, the first thing you need to do is to read these files and extract the information you need from them.
 Let's see how you can do this using the ``HidexTDCR`` class.